meehirpathare/project-2/README.md

 ## Using information about player and league attributes, I built a model to predict player transfer prices into top European leagues.

 I started by scraping all transfer data from Transfermarkt from 1997 until 2020 using scrapy.
 I then cleaned the data and combined with the FIFA kaggle data matching on name and date.
 This restricted the data years to those in the FIFA set.
+I then converted values to numeric ones for modelling.

 ### Data: